exercism/go/exercises/concept/census/.docs/instructions.md

 ## 1. Create a new resident

 When a census worker collects a resident's information, they need to register that resident by entering their name, age, and address into the system.
+Age is an optional field.

 Implement the function `NewResident` that accepts three arguments: